davidbstein/PrivacyPolicyDense/README.md

-# Online Appendix: Long-Text Privacy Policy Corpus
+# Online Appendix for _Building a Long Text Privacy Policy Corpus with Multi-Class Labels_
+## The `PrivacyPolicyDense` Dataset

-This folder contains the online appendix for the paper [Building a Long Text Privacy Policy Corpus with Multi-Class Labels](https://aclanthology.org/2025.acl-long.401/) (Marotta-Wurgler & Stein, ACL 2025), containing the dataset described by that paper.
+This repository is an online appendix for the paper [Building a Long Text Privacy Policy Corpus with Multi-Class Labels](https://aclanthology.org/2025.acl-long.401/) (Marotta-Wurgler & Stein, ACL 2025), and contains the dataset described by that paper.

-## Overview
+### Overview

 The appendix is structured into three `.ndjson` files, which contain newline-separated JSON objects.

 ---

-## Files
+### Files

-### `questions.ndjson`
+#### `questions.ndjson`

 A structured list of the 64 questions used to annotate the data, grouped into 11 legal categories (e.g., CCPA, GDPR, Enforcement).